Battling Bozo: The Life & Times Of Alabama's Clown Prince Of Boxing

 “It’s such a huge deal,” he added.
 “So, when they get inducted it’s a generational thing and they are so appreciative.
 The Evander Holyfields of the world are in Hall of Fames all over the place, but for some of the other guys, like Bozo, this will be the highlight of their lives.”

 Ryan Phillips is an award-winning journalist, editor and columnist.
-Send news tip and all inquiries to ryan.phillips@patch.com.
+Send news tip and all inquiries to [email protected].

 Get more local news delivered straight to your inbox.
 Sign up for free Patch newsletters and alerts.